Millions lack safe water

 (click a region)

-780 million people lack access to an improved water source; approximately one in nine people.2
+750 million people around the world lack access to safe water; approximately one in nine people.2

 Resource LinksLook for more facts in our collection of Water Resource Links.

-- Estimated with data from WHO/UNICEF Joint Monitoring Programme (JMP) for Water Supply and Sanitation.
-(2012).
-Progress on Sanitation and Drinking-Water, 2012 Update.
+- Map data sourced from WHO/UNICEF Joint Monitoring Programme for Water Supply and Sanitation.
+(2014).
+Pg.
+14. Based on 2012 Data.
+Progress on Drinking Water and Sanitation, 2014 Update.